Stephenx99-lead/PopcornAnalytics-OHLC-Dataset/README.md

 **Candles:** 43,200
 **Range:** 2025-11-01 → 2025-11-30

-A full month of recent XBTUSD data showing modern liquidity and precise reconstruction.
+A full month of recent XBTUSD 1-minute candles, ideal for testing continuity, timestamps, and reconstruction quality.

 ---